 On the Township's web-site (www.umtownship.org) various types of information can be accessed concerning the department's activities; including Crime Alerts, Weekly Crime Bulletins, Safety Tips, Community Response Unit, and the Lock for Life Program.
-Follow us on Twitter @UMerionPD.
+Like us on Facebook or follow us on Twitter @UMerionPD.

-2015 POLICE DEPARTMENT ORGANIZATION
+POLICE DEPARTMENT ORGANIZATION